kkpant75/oauth_keycloak_ldap/README.md

-# Enable Oath Process and Single Sign On (SSO) Using Opensource KEYCLOAK and LDAP and Flask Application
+# Enable Oauth Process and Single Sign On (SSO) Using Opensource KEYCLOAK , LDAP and Flask Application

 ## Prerequisite
 You must familiar with below Tools and Technologies